-Are you ready for some world-class sceneries of mountain peaks, deepest lakes, lush forests and photogenic coastlines?
+Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

-Southland is any nature lovers’ playground – a virtually untouched wilderness known because of its rare and unique wildlife.
+The South Island of New Zealand is every nature lovers’ playground – a virtually untouched wilderness known for its rare and unique wildlife and surroundings.

-It doesn’t matter for how many days you are visiting – 5, 7, 10, 14 – this itinerary will be useful to choose the highlights of your ideal trip, see the prices for each suggested activity and receive accommodation suggestions sorted out by price range.
+It doesn’t matter how many days you are visiting – 5, 7, 10, 14 – this itinerary will be helpful in choosing the highlights for your ideal trip, seeing the prices for each suggested activity and getting accommodation suggestions sorted out by price range.

 Here is a self-drive South Island itinerary, enjoy!

 Ultimate South Island Road Trip in New Zealand

 I hope you have already planned some time for the North Island, too, as it is very pretty (read my day-to-day itinerary for the North Island here), but now it is time to see what the South has to offer!

 Spend the first day of your South Island adventure in Christchurch!

 Christchurch is a cute little city and also the biggest one on the South Island.

 Don’t let the old English charming architecture fool you – you will be surprised at the funky vibe as well!
 Christchurch is rapidly changing and rebuilding since a drastic earthquake in Feb 2011.